 In addition to the employee beta program, we also ran a quantitative research survey with a 300+ group of current customers to see how they might self identify within the different deck models and individual characteristics.

-The participants of the beta program were excited about how the toolkit could change their approach to thinking about their customers as they worked through problems.
+The participants of the beta program were excited about the toolkit, and how it might change their approach to thinking about their customers.
 It also helped create a common vocabulary between the different employee roles (designers, engineers and product owners) to have better conversations about and with their customers.

-The toolkit was initially delivered to just the design and some of the product team, but our main stakeholder was so thrilled with the results, she intended to spread the toolkit to more departments in the company including customer service and marketing.
+The toolkit was initially delivered to just the design and some of the product teams.
+Our main stakeholder was so thrilled with the results, she intended to spread the toolkit to more departments in the company including customer service and marketing.